 Historically, the Moldovan legal system has been categorized as a legal system in the civil law family.
 Geographic reasons also lead one to note that Moldova’s legal system should fall within the civil law family, mixed with Germanic features.
 However, during Soviet times the Moldovan legal system was adjusted to the Soviet Union’s legal norms, representing an overlap of the Soviet and Continental legal systems.
-Beginning with 1990, the legal system was reformed in order to harmonize it according to national historical traditions and European legal models.
+Beginning in 1990, the legal system was reformed in order to harmonize it according to national historical traditions and European legal models.

 Constitutia Republicii Moldova [The Constitution of the Republic of Moldova] was adopted on July 29th 1994 and published in Monitorul Oficial (Official Gazette) 1st from August 12, 1994.
 Latest update of the Constitution was published in Monitorul Oficial 106-111/502 from 07/14/2006.